 A variety of special education courses and programs are offered during the summer.
-All special education extended school year courses will be held at Prairie Ridge High School.
 Information regarding Extended School Year-Special Education will be mailed to families after spring break.

 Any student who plans to attend summer school—including students with an IEP—should contact the student services department at his/her high school and register as soon as possible.
 Student services offices in all District 155 schools are open every weekday from 7 a.m. to 4 p.m. during the school year, and from 7 a.m. to 3:30 p.m.
 (Mon.-Thur.) or 12 p.m.
 (Fridays) during the summer.
-Please note: Some courses may not be offered due to insufficient enrollment.
+Please note: The way these courses are presented may change due to COVID restrictions.

 Early registration is only available for the following courses.